 Dermatology Grand Rounds

-The Center offers a one-year fellowship designed to prepare aspiring dermatopathologists to work independently in an academic or practice setting.
+The Center accepts one fellow each year for a one-year program designed to prepare aspiring dermatopathologists to work independently in an academic or practice setting.

 Board eligible in Dermatology, Anatomic Pathology or Anatomic Pathology/Clinical Pathology.